 Our Chandalar, Alaska gold mining property has seen over a hundred years of intermittent mining exploration and extraction history.
 There has been small production of gold from several alluvial, or placer gold streams, and from an array of small quartz veins that dot the property.
 However, only in very recent times is the primary source of the gold becoming evident.
-As a result of our exploration we have discovered gold in prolific micro-fractures within schist in many places and have petrographic and geochemical evidence linking these and larger vein-hosted gold occurrences to an intrusive source.
-We are currently defining drilling targets for a hard-rock (lode) gold deposit in an area of interest approximately 1,800 feet wide and over five miles long, possibly underlain by a granitic, mineralized intrusion.
-Exploration therefore has taken on two directions; one toward defining a low-grade, large tonnage body of mineralization running beneath the headwaters of Little Squaw Creek, the other a deeper, larger mineralized body from which mineralizing fluids have migrated through Chandalar country rock.
-Our main focus continues to be the exploration of these hard-rock targets; however, weak financial markets prevented us from obtaining funds for any significant exploration in 2012 and 2013.
-It appears financial markets may be improving and we were successful in raising funds for a limited exploration program in 2014.
+As a result of our exploration we have discovered gold disseminated in schist and in prolific micro-fractures within schist in many places and have defined a drilling target for a stratabound gold deposit at Chandalar.
+Our targeted drilling area is approximately 1,800 feet wide and over five miles long, where it ends under the Little Squaw Creek alluvial gold deposit.
+We believe that the erosion of this schist is the source of the alluvial gold in Little Squaw Creek and all of the other creeks in the Chandalar district.
+Worldwide, this type of deposit is large by its very nature.
+It is typically low grade but capable of containing millions of ounces of extractable gold.
+Our main focus continues to be the exploration of this hardrock target; however, weak financial markets prevented us from obtaining funds for any significant exploration in 2012 and 2013.
+It appears financial markets may be improving but there is no certainty we will receive funds for exploration in 2014.